Aboard the Papal aircraft, Pope Francis in a press conference said that the Church's door is closed for a female priest.

 Pope Francis a sexist?

-Even as a cardinal, Pope Francis was heard saying that women was naturally unfit for political office.
+Even as a cardinal, Pope Francis was heard saying that women were naturally unfit for political office.

 In 2007, during his speech against a woman presidential candidate Cristina Kirchner, Pope Francis said "Women are naturally unfit for political office.
 Both the natural order and facts show us that the political being par excellence is male; that Scripture shows us that woman has always been the helper of man who thinks and does, but nothing more." ("las mujeres son naturalmente ineptas para ejercer cargos políticos", refiriéndose a la candidatura presidencial de la Senadora Cristina Fernández de Kirchner.
 "El orden natural y los hechos nos enseñan que el hombre es el ser político por excelencia; las Escrituras nos demuestran que la mujer siempre es el apoyo del hombre pensador y hacedor, pero nada más que eso")